ghostbsd/documentation/source/user/installation-guide/getting-started.md

 ### Networking hardware

 Not all networking devices may be supported by GhostBSD yet.
-In those cases, you may want to consider using a USB based networking devices.
+In those cases, you may want to consider using a USB-based networking device.
 GhostBSD developers currently have access to the following USB-based networking devices, which are known to work:

 * [USB 802.11n WLAN adapters based on `ID 0bda:8176 Realtek Semiconductor Corp.
 RTL8188CUS`](https://vermaden.wordpress.com/2020/10/30/realtek-usb-wifi-review/)
 * USB wired Ethernet adapters based on `ID 0b95:772b ASIX Electronics Corp.
 AX88772B`, driven by [axe(4)](https://man.freebsd.org/cgi/man.cgi?query=axe&sektion=4&manpath=freebsd).